NowSquare/Agent-AI/README.md

 This README explains **how to run Agent-AI** locally with **Laravel Herd** (recommended on macOS), with **Docker** (Windows/Linux/macOS), or via **Artisan**.
 It also shows how to integrate **Laravel Boost** so Cursor can use Laravel-aware tools during development.

-**Current Status**: Email processing pipeline is active with LLM interpretation using gpt-oss:20b.
-Inbound emails are processed asynchronously (10-minute LLM timeout, 15-minute queue timeout) for comprehensive analysis and action generation.
+**Current Status**: Full email automation pipeline active with intelligent agent coordination.
+Inbound emails are processed asynchronously with LLM interpretation, specialized agent routing, and coordinated multi-agent responses.
+Features intelligent complexity detection, agent specialization (Italian Chef, Tech Support), and professional single-email responses with thread continuity.

 ---